-Preferred stock financing is expensive source of long-term financing because of two reasons:
+Preferred stock financing is expensive to the source of long-term financing because of two reasons:

 i.
-Dividend rate on preferred stock is higher than interest rate payable on debentures.
+The dividend rate on the preferred stock is higher than the interest rate payable on debentures.

 b) Static Dividend:

-Preferred stock dividend is fixed and company must have commitment to pay this dividend.
+The preferred stock dividend is fixed and the company must have a commitment to pay this dividend.
 Although preferred stock dividends can be omitted, they may have to be paid because of their cumulative nature.
 Thus, preferred dividends are like fixed costs.
-The use of preferred stocks,like that of debt, increases financial risk and thus cost of common equity.
+The use of preferred stocks, like that of debt, increases financial risk and thus cost of common equity.

 c) Difficulty to sell in the market: